sleepymalc/pbb.wtf/content/posts/Marta/index.md

 <img src="figures/icon-hand-draw.png" align="right"/>
 </div>

-The fundamental difference between [TotalFinder](https://totalfinder.binaryage.com/) and [Finder](https://support.apple.com/en-us/HT201732) is the **multiple tabs support** with the **double-panel** feature, which allows you to manage files *purely by the keyboard*.
+The fundamental difference between [TotalFinder](https://totalfinder.binaryage.com/) and [Finder](https://support.apple.com/en-us/HT201732) is the **multiple tabs support** and the **double-panel** feature, which allows you to manage files *purely by the keyboard*.
 If you're using Finder, you'll need multiple windows and probably a mouse to achieve this, but now you can do the same thing with only one active window.

-Though [TotalFinder](https://totalfinder.binaryage.com/) is no longer available for arm mac, [Marta](https://marta.sh/) appeared.
+Though [TotalFinder](https://totalfinder.binaryage.com/) is no longer available for Arm Mac, [Marta](https://marta.sh/) appeared.
 It's better in some ways compared to [TotalFinder](https://totalfinder.binaryage.com/), but not that convenient in others.
 Nevertheless, it's *free*, *natively supported*, and most importantly, *it's cute*!
 The author of [Marta](https://marta.sh/) [Yan Zhulanow](https://yanex.org/): "This cute fox stands for quick and smart, just like [Marta](https://marta.sh/)".

 > If you ask, "*Ok, so what?
 You can use arrow keys moving around in [Finder](https://support.apple.com/en-us/HT201732) too!*" Well, then in this case, [Finder](https://support.apple.com/en-us/HT201732) may be sufficient for your usage.